-socket.read(size)
+'''

+socket.read([size])

+'''

 Read up to size bytes from the socket.
 Return a bytes object.
-If size is not given, it behaves just like socket.readall(), see below.
+If size is not given, it reads all data available from the socket until EOF; as such the method will not return until the socket is closed.